 Figure 1.
 Global emissions are concentrated in a small number of sectors, with power, industry and ground transport standing out as major transition priorities.

-The sector breakdown is not a complete policy prescription, but it is a useful map.
+The sector breakdown isn't a complete policy prescription, but it's a useful map.
 Clean power supports electrification.
 Industrial transformation needs new processes and fuels.
 Transport requires a mix of vehicle technology, networks and better choices about how people and goods move.
+There's no single intervention — but there are clearly different, specific levers, and confusing them wastes effort.

 National pathways are different by design